-Toll-Free Voter Phone Line and Multilingual Public Phone Bank
+Toll-Free Voter Phone Line and Multilingual Public Phone Bank §4005(a)(10)(l)(vii)

-§4005(a)(10)(l)(vii), §4005(a)(10)(l)(i)(l)

 Leading up to Election Day, OCROV operates a public phone bank that is staffed with bilingual operators in federal and state required languages to assist voters with questions before, during, and after an election to provide in-language assistance.
-Language voters may also call a toll-free voter phone line to ask questions and receive voting and election-related information.
-The toll-free phone number is 1-888-628-6837 and it has been activated.
-It will be published on OCROV website, public service announcements, and provided in media outreach and direct voter contact information including the VIG.
-There will be one toll-free number to serve the public, including language communities.
+The public may also call a toll-free voter phone line to ask questions and receive voting and election-related information.